 She was finally able to gain the attention of record labels by independently releasing her song “Every Little Thing.”
 The song made it onto the radio and was popular with listeners, finally giving Pearce the boost she needed to get signed.

 Since signing with Big Machine Records, Pearce has released three studio albums.
 Songs from each album have been well-received by the country music scene, earning her awards for each album she has released.

 10. Faith Hill

-Faith Hill is said to be a natural country music singer from birth, which shows, as her first two studio album releases were chart-topping hits, leading to her continued success.
+Our next singer, Faith Hill, is said to be a natural country music singer from birth, and it shows, since her first two studio album releases were chart-topping hits, leading to her continued success.

 11. Linda Ronstadt

-Linda Ronstadt is the most eclectic artist on our list.
-Not only is she well known in the country music scene, but she is also well known in rock, opera, and Latin music, with each genre recognizing her achievements in their field.
+American singer Linda Ronstadt is the most eclectic artist on our list.
+Not only is she well-known in the country music scene, but she is also well-known in rock, opera, and Latin music, with each genre recognizing her achievements in their field.